pmukhin/markdown-cv/index.md

 Scala Developer, Software Engineer.
 Currently based in Singapore.

 <div id="webaddress">
-<a href="pauri.lentonen@gmail.com">pauri.lentonen@gmail.com</a> | <a href="https://www.linkedin.com/in/pavel-mukhin/">LinkedIn Page</a> | +6587924950
+<a href="pauri.lentonen@gmail.com">pauri.lentonen@gmail.com</a> | <a href="https://www.linkedin.com/in/pavel-mukhin/">LinkedIn Page</a> | +31687308174
 </div>

 ## Summary
-2yrs with Scala • over 7yrs of exp • strong interest in FP • strong knowledge of Back-End development
+3yrs with Scala • over 7yrs of exp • strong interest in FP • strong knowledge of Back-End development • Distributed Systems

 ## Currently

-Developing a big project at a Regulatory Complience company in Singapore.
+Working in a field of distributed systems at New Motion B.V. (part of Shell Group) in Amsterdam, Netherlands

 ## Specialized in

 Functional [Scala](https://www.scala-lang.org/) • [Cats](https://typelevel.org/cats/) • [Cats-Effect](https://typelevel.org/cats-effect/) • Back-End • Functional Programming

 ## Latest Experience
-`03/2019-now`
+`03/2020-now`
+__Software Eng. @ The New Motion B.V., Amsterdam, Netherlands__

+Developing software to control and maintain a fleet of EV chargers.

+* • Developing microservices with `ZIO`, `cats` and `gRPC`
+* • Turning a single-instance monolithic application into a reliable distributed system

+`03/2019-03/2020`
 __Software Eng. @ Tookitaki, Singapore__

 Developing an AI platform which helps banks catch fraudulent transactions, in Scala.

-* • Introduced functional paradigm to the project.
+* • Introduced the functional paradigm to the project.
 This resulted in improved stability, easier testing and made feature delivery smoother
-* • Introduced libraries for functional programming, such as cats and cats-effect
+* • Introduced libraries for functional programming, such as `cats` and `cats-effect`
 * • Broke the codebase down into a set of composable libraries, including complex AAA (authorization, authentication, accounting)
 * • Extended the Back-End team by filtering and interviewing candidates